syncthing/docs/users/config.rst

     Set the listen address.
 One address element must be present.
 Allowed address formats are:

     IPv4 address and port (``127.0.0.1:8384``)
-        The address and port is used as given.
+        The address and port are used as given.

     IPv6 address and port (``[::1]:8384``)
-        The address and port is used as given.
+        The address and port are used as given.
 The address must be enclosed in square brackets.

     Wildcard and port (``0.0.0.0:12345``, ``[::]:12345``, ``:12345``)